HomesAce logoHomesAce

 Prevent Water Damage

-The average homeowners insurance water damage claim runs $11,650 per Insurance Information Institute data.
-Catching leaks and aging pipes early avoids the deductible and the headache.
+The average homeowners insurance water damage claim can run around $11,650 per Insurance Information Institute data.
+Catching leaks and aging pipes early may help reduce the risk of costly water damage.

 water_drop